pybodensee/pybodensee/content/meetups/meetup-5.md

 ## Details
 In next (5th) PyBodensee Meetup we will dive deep into the topics around functional programming in Python and how Python decorators work.

 We will meet at 18:00 Uhr on 07 October 2024.
 Please drop an email at ``pybodensee at gmail dot com`` or via [Contact Us form](/pages/contact/) if you want to join.
+You can also RSVP on our[ meetup page](https://www.meetup.com/pybodensee/).

+We follow the PSF's code of conduct for the event: python.org/psf/conduct

 ## Agenda